-Impacts would be moderate where project activities would cause the following:
+Impacts are anticipated to be moderate where project activities would cause the following:

 Impact levels are based on available information or on the potential of an area or site to have cultural resources that could be affected.
-BPA will conduct a cultural resource survey of the preferred alternative and consult with the appropriate entities.
+Once a route is selected, BPA will evaluate impacts to identified resources following NHPA regulations.

-- adversely affect any known archeological resources that have not yet been evaluated as eligible for the NRHP - adversely affect historic resources that have not yet been evaluated as eligible for the NRHP
+• adversely affect any known archeological or historic resources that have not yet been evaluated as eligible to the NRHP

-Impacts would be low where project activities would cause the following:
+Impacts are anticipated to be low where project activities would cause the following:

-• Affect a cultural resource determined to be ineligible for the NRHP
+• affect a cultural resource determined to be ineligible to the NRHP